-Of course, what you're after when you make bone broth is not only a marvelously rich flavor, but also a luscious, silky texture that gives soups, stews, sauces and sipping broths body.
-That body comes from gelatin, and bone broth makers are always looking to simmer a broth so that it produces a fine gelled structure, sometimes bouncy and sometime sloshy.
+Of course, what you're after when you make bone broth is not only a marvelously rich flavor but also a luscious, silky texture that gives soups, stews, sauces, and sipping broths body.
+That body comes from gelatin, and bone broth makers are always looking to simmer a broth so that it produces a fine gelled structure, sometimes bouncy and sometimes sloshy.
 It can be terribly disappointing for new broth makers to fail to get that delightful jiggle in their broth.

 Bone Broth and Gelatin